chapel-lang/chapel/frontend/doc/file-format.rst

 The '.dyno' file format header consists of:

- * 8 bytes of magic number 0x4C50484342494c7F
+ * 8 bytes of magic number 0x4c50484342494c7f
-   ('<7F>LIBCHPL' or the reverse of it, dependeng on endianness)
+   ('<7F>LIBCHPL' or the reverse of it, depending on endianness)
  * 4 bytes of library file format major version number
  * 4 bytes of library file format minor version number
  * 4 bytes of chpl major version number